 Call the Office of the Registrar, 765-285-1722, for more information on the deadlines for applications for reinstatement or academic clemency.

-At the close of each semester or term, enrolled students may view grade reports showing attempted credits, earned credits, quality points, grade-point average for the semester or term, and cumulative grade-point average on the university’s student services Web site my.bsu.edu.
+At the close of each term, enrolled students may view grade reports showing attempted credits, earned credits, quality points, grade-point average for the term, and cumulative grade-point average on the university’s student services Web site my.bsu.edu.
 Permanent academic records are kept in the Registrar’s Office.

 The university reserves the right to modify or cancel courses when necessary because of accreditation requirements, insufficient enrollment, lack of staff members, or for financial or other reasons.
 In addition, the chairperson of a department can transfer students from one section of a class to another section of the same class.